 RE: SB 835 (Glazer): State Parks: Smoking Ban

-The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, strongly supports your proposed legislation SB 835 (Glazer) as introduced.
+The American Academy of Pediatrics, California (AAP-CA), representing over 5,000 California pediatricians, strongly supports the proposed legislation SB 835 (Glazer).
 This bill would ban smoking in state parks, except in certain areas designated by the director of the park.

 Tobacco and secondhand tobacco smoke are highly hazardous to the health of anyone and especially to children.
 As stated in American Academy of Pediatrics policy, “There is no safe level of tobacco smoke exposure.
 The developing brains of children and adolescents are particularly vulnerable to the development of tobacco and nicotine dependence.”